Dense and comeager conjugacy classes in zero-dimensional dynamics: Abstract

 \section{Abstract}

-Let $G$ be a countable group.
-We consider the Polish space of all actions of $G$ on the Cantor space by homeomorphisms and study the existence of a comeager conjugacy class in this space and some natural subspaces.
-We also develop a general model-theoretic framework to study this and related questions.
+Given a countable group $G$, we initiate a systematic study of the Polish spaces of all minimal and topologically transitive actions of $G$ on the Cantor space by homeomorphisms, with a focus on the existence of comeager conjugacy classes in these spaces.
+We develop a general model-theoretic framework to study this and related questions, recovering on the way many existing results from the literature.

-We prove that for a finitely generated free group, there is a comeager conjugacy class in the space of minimal actions, as well as in the space of minimal, probability measure-preserving actions.
-We also identify the two classes: the first one is the Fraïssé limit of all sofic minimal subshifts and the second, the universal profinite action.
-In the opposite direction, if $G$ is an amenable group which is not finitely generated, we show that there is no comeager conjugacy class in the space of all actions and if $G$ is locally finite, also in the space of minimal actions.
+A substantial part of the paper is devoted to actions of free groups.
+We show that in that case, there is a comeager conjugacy class in the space of minimal actions, as well as in the space of minimal, probability measure-preserving actions.
+The first one is the Fraïssé limit of all sofic minimal subshifts and the second, the universal profinite action.
+The case of the integers was already treated by Hochman and there the two actions coincide with the universal odometer.
+In the non-abelian case, they are substantially different and new techniques are required.

+In the opposite direction, if $G$ is an amenable group which is not finitely generated, we show that there is no comeager conjugacy class in the space of all actions, and if $G$ is locally finite, also in the space of minimal actions.

 Finally, we study the question of existence of a dense conjugacy class in the space of topologically transitive actions.
-We show that if $G$ is free or virtually polycyclic, then such a dense conjugacy class exists iff $G$ is virtually cyclic.
+We show that if $G$ is hyperbolic or virtually polycyclic, then such a dense conjugacy class exists iff $G$ is virtually cyclic, suggesting that the case of the integers may be exceptional.